Stream-Processing-with-Kafka-Streams/workshop/lab1.md

 #### Consider the following

 We will start from the existing project sender, which we will use to read in the data, tansform these into events and put these in a kafka topic.
-* Add the spring cloud stream starter for kafka: `spring-cloud-starter-stream-kafka`
+* Add the spring cloud stream starter for kafka to your pom.xml: `spring-cloud-starter-stream-kafka`
-* Use `enableBinding` to define your output
+* Use `@EnableBinding` to define your output
 * Set the destination of your output to: `traffic-data`
 * Use `Scheduling` to retrieve the traffic data from the external source every minute